Logo

 Better connections

 Spend time understanding who your company page audience is, who are you trying to reach?
-Remember, social media often falls under the marketing department remit and unless you’re trying to reach marketers specifically, you need to ensure you’re attracting the people who matter.
+Remember, social media often falls under the marketing department remit, and unless you’re trying to reach marketers specifically, you need to ensure you’re attracting the people who matter.

 For your personal accounts, when your social media feeds are organised and you have more control over both who you are following and your followers, you are able to keep track of your online connections and maintain a more personalised relationship with as many of them as possible.